-- WHSG Exams Office has two Exams Officers.
-In the event of the Exams Officer being absent, the other Exams Officer would be asked to take on additional hours, overseen by the member of SLT with responsibility for examinations. - In the event of both Exams Officers being unavailable, the Exams Officer from Nonsuch High School for Girls (NHSG) or Carshalton High School for Girls (CHSG) will oversee the Exam Office function at WHSG with support from SLT and pre-identified Lead Invigilators with appropriate skills and knowledge.
+- WHSG Exams Office has one Exams Officer and one Exams Assistant.
+In the event of the Exams Officer being absent, the Exams Assistant would be asked to take on additional hours, overseen by the member of SLT with responsibility for examinations. - In the event of both Exams Officers being unavailable, the Exams Officer from Nonsuch High School for Girls (NHSG) or Carshalton High School for Girls (CHSG) will oversee the Exam Office function at WHSG with support from SLT and pre-identified Lead Invigilators with appropriate skills and knowledge.